How Arlington Made Sense of its Street Names and Paved the Way for Our First Federal Building

-This document, from June of 1935, represents a unique moment in Arlington history– a time when many Arlingtonians had to re-learn the names of their streets and those of their neighbors.
+The 1935 Arlington County Directory of Street Names represents a unique moment in Arlington history-- a time when many Arlingtonians had to re-learn the names of their streets and those of their neighbors.

 However, these new developments sprang up with little to no coordination or central planning, and by 1932, this was beginning to create problems.
 The developments formed what was, in effect, a confusing archipelago of small, unconnected towns, and street names were frequently repeated throughout the county.
 There were, by one account, as many as twenty-five different roads named "Arlington," for example, as well as many roads known as "Washington," "Virginia," and "Lee."